EconomyLens.com

 There have been a flurry of AI investment announcements in Germany. ©AFP

 Berlin (AFP) – Google opened an AI centre in Berlin on Thursday, pledging to step up innovation in the German capital, which boasts a dynamic start-up scene and strong academic and research institutions.
-German politicians hailed the move despite growing fears that Europe is overly reliant on US tech giants, particularly in artificial intelligence, while its own corporate players struggle to compete.
+German politicians hailed the move despite growing fears that Europe is overly reliant on US tech giants, which its own corporate players are struggling to match, particularly in artificial intelligence.

 Related